nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ## Quick start

+### Pyinstaller builds
+Release builds created with [Pyinstaller](https://pyinstaller.org/en/stable/) can be found on [the releases page](https://github.com/nplathe/pyJSON-Schema-Loader-and-JSON-Editor/releases).
+In order to use these builds, extract the contents from the packed archive and run the executable file inside it.

+### Working with the source code

+You can also run pyJSON from its code base:

 * Make sure python with version 3.10 or newer is installed and operational.
 * Clone this repository.
 * In a terminal, navigate to the cloned repository.